justinw8989/PracticalMachineLearningProjectRepo/Practical Machine Learning Project.md

 * Class E: throwing the hips to the front

-We will be building Decision Tree and Random Forest models.
+I will be building Decision Tree and Random Forest models.
 And will submit the model with the highest accuracy.
-To measure accuracy, we will be using cross-validation (subset again the train dataset to 75% train data [call it "SubTrainData"] and 25% test data [call it "SubTestData"], find the most accurate model then implement on the original test dataset).
+To measure accuracy, I will be using cross-validation (subset again the train dataset to 75% train data [call it "SubTrainData"] and 25% test data [call it "SubTestData"]).

 The expected out-of-sample error will correspond to the quantity: 1-accuracy in the cross-validation data.
 Accuracy is the proportion of correct classified observation over the total sample in the SubTestData data set.
 Expected accuracy is the expected accuracy in the out-of-sample dataset (i.e. original test data set).
 Thus, the expected value of the out-of-sample error will correspond to the expected number of missclassified observations/total observations in the Test dataset, which is the quantity: 1-accuracy found from the cross-validation data set.